 To help fuel the insights being generated by our proprietary Marilyn® technology platform, The Mars Agency recently surveyed over 14,000 shoppers around the globe about their shopping habits across dozens of product categories.
 The following article is the first in a series that will use insights from the survey, combined with other industry research, to examine key trends in shopper behaviour around the globe.

-Download a copy of this report at the bottom of the page
+Download a copy of this special report.

 UK shoppers aren’t waiting for brands and retailers to give them an omnichannel experience: they carry it right into the store with them.